Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Copper is a mineral that aids in iron absorption, protein metabolism, bone formation, and blood clotting.
 It controls inflammatory arthritis, helps protect against free radical damage, and helps prevent hair from losing its color.
 Copper deficiencies can be caused by too much zinc in the diet or by consuming too much refined sugar.
 Copper deficiencies cause high cholesterol, anemia, heart arrhythmias, and nervous conditions.
 Excess copper can cause severe mental depression.

-Dairy foods include milk, cheese, ice cream, and many other products.
+Dairy foods include milk, cheese, ice cream, yogurt, butter, and many other products.
 Dairy can interfere with digestion by causing constipation and other stomach problems.
 Pasteurized milk is difficult to digest and may cause allergies and respiratory problems to worsen.

 Men can handle dairy foods better than women.
 Many women’s problems such as fibrous growths, bladder problems, kidney infections, and anemia can be improved by avoiding dairy foods.